-Hong Kong police fire tear gas as thousands protest security law
+Thousands protest Chinese security law as unrest returns to Hong Kong

 The demonstrations come amid concerns over the fate of the “one country, two systems” formula that has governed Hong Kong since the former British colony’s return to Chinese rule in 1997.
 The arrangement guarantees the city broad freedoms not seen on the mainland, including a free press and independent judiciary.

-Sunday’s rally, the largest since COVID-19 lockdowns began, was initially organised against a national anthem bill but the proposed national security laws sparked calls for more people to take to the streets.
+Washington said on Sunday China’s proposed legislation could lead to U.S. sanctions.

+“It looks like, with this national security law, they’re going to basically take over Hong Kong and if they do ...
+Secretary (of State Mike) Pompeo will likely be unable to certify that Hong Kong maintains a high degree of autonomy and if that happens there will be sanctions that will be imposed on Hong Kong and China,” National Security Adviser Robert O’Brien told NBC television.

-As the city government sought on Sunday to give reassurances over the new laws, police conducted stop-and-search operations in Causeway Bay and warned people not to violate a ban on gatherings of more than eight.
+As the city government sought to give reassurances over the new laws, police conducted stop-and-search operations in Causeway Bay and warned people not to violate a ban on gatherings of more than eight.

 That restriction, imposed to contain the spread of coronavirus, has kept protesters largely off the streets in recent months.

-Protesters set up road blocks and hurled umbrellas, water bottles and other objects, police said, adding that they responded with tear gas “to stop the violent acts” and made more than 120 arrests.
+Protesters set up road blocks and hurled umbrellas, water bottles and other objects, police said, adding that they responded with tear gas and made more than 120 arrests.

 Many shops and other businesses closed early.

-The chaotic scenes evoked memories of last year’s sometimes violent anti-government protests, which drew up to two million people in the biggest single protest.
+The scenes evoked memories of last year’s sometimes violent anti-government protests, which drew up to two million people in the biggest single protest.

-In a bold challenge to the mainland authorities, a small group of democracy activists protested outside Beijing’s main representative office in the city, chanting, “National security law is destroying two systems.”
+A small group of democracy activists protested outside Beijing’s main representative office in the city, chanting: “National security law is destroying two systems.”

 “In future they can arrest, lock up and silence anyone they want in the name of national security.
 We have to resist it,” protester Avery Ng of the League for Social Democrats told Reuters.